dazoulay-simplicite/google-kubernetes-engine/README.md

 Check the persistent volume status with `kubectl get pv`.

-### Persistent volume claim
+### Persistent volume claim for the Git repositories

 Create the volume claim with:

-	kubectl apply -f ./simplicite/volume-claim.yml
+	kubectl apply -f ./simplicite/git-volume-claim.yml

 Check the persistent volume claim status with `kubectl get pvc`.

 ### Deployment

+#### With PostgreSQL database

-Create the deployment for **PostgreSQL** with:
+Create the deployment with:

 	kubectl apply -f ./simplicite/deployment-postgresql.yml

+Check the deployment status with `kubectl get pods`.

+#### With MySQL database

+Create the deployment with:

+	kubectl apply -f ./simplicite/deployment-mysql.yml

 Check the deployment status with `kubectl get pods`.